florenzen/friesen-enrollment-conversion/README.md

 ## PDF Form Template

+You can optionally provide a custom PDF form template:

+### **Option 1: Use Your Own Template**
+Place your custom PDF form at `resources/form.pdf`.
+The converter will use this template and fill in the data.

+### **Option 2: Auto-Generated Forms**
-You can optionally place a PDF form template at `resources/form.pdf`.
-If no template is provided, the application will generate basic enrollment forms automatically.
+If no template is provided, the application will automatically generate basic enrollment forms.

+### **Template Integration**
+- The form template is automatically bundled with the Windows executable
+- Fields are mapped to Excel columns: `Nachname`, `Vorname`, `Geburtsdatum`, `Kurs`
+- Template is optional - the app works with or without it

 ## Building Windows Executable